-Despite the presence of Uber and Lyft, Taxis are still a popular option for tourists and commuters who are either on a budget or don’t own a smartphone.
+Despite the presence of Uber and Lyft, Taxis are still a popular option.
 And, with cab companies starting to accept payment methods like Apple Pay, Android Pay, or Samsung Pay, the ability to catch and pay for a cab has gotten more convenient.
 However, one interesting option can get a taxi and pay with bitcoin.

 This isn’t exactly a new development.
 Back in 2013, a number of taxi firms began accepting bitcoin.
 Jonas Gilys, development director at Lithuanian taxi firm JazzExpress, said at the time, “We decided to start accepting bitcoins in our taxis to help increase the impact of bitcoin – we love the idea of bitcoin, and we want it to become more famous.
 Also, it gives more flexibility for our customers and helps us to save money on fees.”

-Alistair Nixon, owner of Cumbria Cabs and another early adopter, stated, “I was attracted by the very low charges for sending and receiving payments when compared with credit cards, PayPal, and other online payments.”
+Alistair Nixon, is a owner of Cumbria Cabs and another early adopter.
+He stated, “I was attracted by the very low charges for sending and receiving payments when compared with credit cards, PayPal, and other online payments”.
 Cloud-hosted booking and despatch system Go-Taxi also allowed customers to pay through BitPay.

 A year later, New Yorkers began spotting Bitcoin accepted here” signs in cabs.
 And, since then, the amount of taxi firms that take Bitcoin has been steadily growing.

-In London, commuters can now use Bitcoin plastic cards while in Budapest more than 580 cabs can accept the cryptocurrency by partnering with TheCoinPay.
+In London, commuters can now use Bitcoin plastic cards.
+In Budapest, more than 580 cabs can accept the cryptocurrency by partnering with TheCoinPay.
 According to András Lőwy, the chief executive at CoinPay, “Our company wants those with bitcoins to be able to spend them on services, products, in shops, because it creates business and it helps those who need that service.”

 One of the most recent adapters is Emniyet Taksi, a taxi company located in the resort city of Marmaris in Turkey.
-The initiative was spearheaded by Kursat Oncel, a tourism entrepreneur who also hopes that restaurants, hotels, and travel agencies will also join Emniyet Taksi in accepting bitcoin payments.
+Kursat Oncel, a tourism entrepreneur, started this initiative.
+He also hopes that restaurants, hotels, and travel agencies will also join Emniyet Taksi in accepting bitcoin payments.

 On top of traditional cab companies, there are also companies, such as LaZooz, that are actually a decentralized payment platform